volkanovska/NER-annotation-with-LLMs/README.md

 ## Storing model output

-The output for each model and prompt type is stored in dedicated folders.
-The naming convention is: name of dataset_input/output format_name of model.
+The output for each model and prompt type is stored in dedicated directories.
+The naming convention is: name of dataset + _ + input/output format + _ + name of model.
 For example, for the dataset Climate-Change-NER (ccner), token-based prompt and output format, and gpt-4o-mini model, the name of the dedicated folder is: ccner_tokens_gpt-4o-mini.

-There are *two* subdirectories within each dedicated directory, which show the model's result in two different forms: **parsed**, where the generated text from the model has been preprocessed in a format allowing the calculation of F1 score, and **raw**, where the model's generated text is presented as-is.
+There are *two* subdirectories within each dedicated directory, which contain the models' results in two different forms: **parsed**, where the generated text from the model has been postprocessed in a format allowing the calculation of F1 score, and **raw**, which contain the original output from each model.

 **Example structure of dedicated directory**